juanmcasillas/CatVentures/README.md

     <edge id="1:3:3" source="room_01" target="room_03"/>
 ```

 For each room, it also creates automatically some masks.
-These masks are created as indexed color `PNG` file, so each color means one object (e.g. color 0 is one element, color 1 another one, and so on).
+These masks are created as indexed color `PNG` file, so each color means one object (e.g. (color 0 (background) means on use on AGS) color 1 is one element, color 2 another one, and so on).
 These are the masks:

 <img src="img/python/room_01_mask_walkable.png">